 where $x=\frac{\beta}{\pi}n(\mu^*_B(n)-\mu_B)$.
 Then, when $\beta\rightarrow\infty$, both the first and second derivative goes to zero with order $e^{-\beta}$.
 Moreover, $\Theta(x)\rightarrow 1$ and $\mathcal{Z}$ is a finite constant different from zero.
 This means that $\chi\rightarrow 0$ as $\beta\rightarrow\infty$.

-Once again, it can be observed that this is valid also when $n$ varies continuously.
+Once again, it can be observed that this is also valid when $n$ varies continuously.

 The fact that the magnetic susceptibility in Fig. \ref{fig:Chi} grows with temperature can be interpreted as follows.
-At low temperature, the growing behavior can be associated to the \textit{Hopkinson effect}, which is typical of the ferromagnetic and ferrimagnetic materials \cite{hopkinson1889xiv}.
-Once the temperature reach the Curie temperature $T_c$, the magnetic susceptibility should start decreasing.
-On the other hand, at high temperature the present low energy model is not valid anymore so that the present expression for the magnetic susceptibility can be trusted only at low temperatures.
+At low temperature, the growing behavior can be associated with the \textit{Hopkinson effect}, which is typical of the ferromagnetic and ferrimagnetic materials \cite{hopkinson1889xiv}.
+Once the temperature reaches the Curie temperature $T_c$, the magnetic susceptibility should start decreasing.
+On the other hand, at high temperatures, the present low-energy model is not valid anymore, so that the present expression for the magnetic susceptibility can be trusted only at low temperatures.